saostad/node-typescript-starter/README.md

 - pre-configured to run in docker environment
 - pre-configured to log in logs in root folder with default log rotation
 - pre-configured to generate api documentations in `docs` folder of root project directory
+- pre-configured to connect Chrome DevTools in development environment
+- restart the process after modifying ts files
+- dies at unhandled errors (this is very good strategy for production - docker will take care of restart the program after exit)
 - type-def for process.env variables
-- restart the process after modifying ts files

 ## Powered By: